Evgeniy524/CreonDDoS-V2/README.md

 # HexBot
-> Free discord bot for stress service
-> Please use them for the right purpose
+> Free discord bot for stress service\nPlease use them for the right purpose